-A GIS-based project is in development for managing BMP Courtesy Exam data, including field notes, contact information, and site evaluation results.
-This project will streamline data collection and reporting to regulatory agencies and stakeholders.
+A GIS-based project has been implemented for managing BMP Courtesy Exam data, including field notes, contact information, and site evaluation results.
+This project streamlines data collection and reporting to regulatory agencies and stakeholders.

 4.3 What are your key measures, how do you review them, and how do you keep them current with organizational service needs and directions?